Presenting T-SQL Analyzer CLI - identify anti-patterns in SQL Server scripts with 140+ rules

 tsqlanalyze -i c:\database_scripts\sp_*.sql "c:\old scripts"

-## Analyze a script with a rule filter
+## Analyze a script with a rule settings filter and for a specific SQL Server version

-tsqlanalyze -i C:\scripts\sproc.sql -r Rules:-SqlServer.Rules.SRD0004
+tsqlanalyze -i C:\scripts\sproc.sql -r Rules:-SqlServer.Rules.SRD0004 -s SqlAzure

-tsqlanalyze -i C:\scripts\sproc.sql -s SqlAzure
+tsqlanalyze -i C:\scripts\Chinook.dacpac

 You can exclude individual rules and rule categories with a "Rules:" statement, you can read more about the syntax for this here.